harishankarjoshi/QA/casa.md

 Scan the code with the app

-A new entry appears listed in the app with a code
+You are prompted to enter a code

 Enter a wrong code and press validate